 - Preheat oven to 375°.

-- Toss with 3 tablespoons of lemon juice then stir in cinnamon and 1/3 cup brown sugar.
+- Toss apples with 3 tablespoons of lemon juice, then sprinkle with cinnamon and 1/3 cup brown sugar and stir to combine.
 Set aside.

-- Bake for 55 minutes or until topping is bubbly and browned.
+- Bake for 50-55 minutes or until the topping is bubbly and lightly browned on top.

 This post contains affiliate links to products I know and love.
 I recommend any of them for this recipe!